How You Can Leverage the DMARC Inspector to Fix Deliverability Issues

-Domain – the domain where you published a DMARC record to collect DMARC data.
+DOMAIN – the domains where you published a DMARC record to collect DMARC data.

-SPF fail – the number of the email messages with failed SPF check sent from the domain.
+SPF FAIL – the number of the messages with failed SPF sent from the domain for the chosen period.

-DKIM fail – the number of the email messages with failed DKIM check sent from the domain.
+DKIM FAIL – the number of the messages with failed DKIM sent from the domain for the chosen period.

-Forward – the number of the email messages that were sent from the domain and then forwarded.
+FORWARD – the number of the email messages sent from the domain and then forwarded for the chosen period.

-Total – the total number of the email messages sent from the domain.
+TOTAL – the total number of the email messages sent from the domain for the chosen period.

 The default period to show the data is set to the last 30 days.
 You can choose a longer or shorter period using the calendar above the diagram.